chpc-uofu/submit/readme.md

 mpirun -genv I_MPI_WAIT_MODE 1 -np $SLURM_NTASKS path_to/submit
 ```

-The submit program takes in input file called `job.list`, which syntax is as follows:
+The submit program reads in input file called `job.list`, which syntax is as follows:
 first line - # of serial jobs to run
 other lines - command line for these serial jobs (including program arguments).
 Make sure there is only single space between the program arguments - more that single space will break the command line.